1basilisk/pipeline_notifications/README.md

 ./mvnw.cmd -Dspring.profiles.active=test test
 ```

-This project includes a test profile with H2 in-memory database configuration to make automated tests easier and not dependent on a local PostgreSQL installation.
+This project includes a test profile with H2 in-memory database configuration to make automated tests easier and independent of the Aiven PostgreSQL database.

 ## Notes